 Although conflict is part of a business and it’s important to keep subscribers happy, if you have a customer who is abusive to you or your staff, cut them loose.
 It’s not worth losing a good staff member who is trying their best to deal with a difficult subscriber who is unapologetic and mean.

-No matter how well prepared, you may be faced with situations that baffle you.
-A good place to talk it out is in a closed group of WISP operators, like WISP Talk.
+No matter how well prepared, you could be faced with situations that baffle you.
+A good place to talk it out is in a closed group of WISP operators, like Everything WISP or WISP Talk.
 You can get tips or share stories with people who understand your point of view.